DevOpsPlayground/Hands-on-with-ChatOps/README.md

 	2.Catch the potential error

-	3.Try to integrate with another complex API
+	3.Integrate with another more complex API

-	4.Try to implement chatops into your devops practices
+	4.Implement chatops into your devops practices

 .